doicm/WOFFMRandomizer/README.md

 for Steam.
 However, it may work without Maxima expansion, but I have no way of testing it.

-This mod currently works with enemy and mirageboard randomization.
+This mod contains treasure chest, random encounter, rare monster, boss, and mirageboard node shuffle randomization.
-It doesn't work with item randomization yet, but should soon.
-Apologies for not disabling the button and being lazy.
-Anyway, this mod randomizes random encounters, rare monster encounters, mirageboards and nodes, and (soon) items.
 What else can be randomized?
-I'm not sure yet.
+Not sure yet!

 Instructions:
 ==================================================================